 Our Financial Aid staff administers additional funds for students eligible for aid.
-While all students are awarded a half-tuition scholarship, many need additional help to cover tuition, books, supplies, housing, transportation, and personal expenses.
+While all students are awarded a half-tuition scholarship, many need additional help to cover remaining tuition, books, supplies, housing, transportation, and personal expenses.
 Over 90% of our incoming students receive additional grants above the half-tuition scholarship, either through need-based or merit aid.
 Our students may also receive additional help through grants, loans, and work-study.
-For students receiving no additional aid other than the half-tuition scholarship, expect to pay about $20,000 for tuition and another $20,000 for expenses related to housing, food, books, supplies, etc. In order to apply for additional aid, all students must submit the FAFSA and CSS/PROFILE forms.
-Please visitcooper.edu/admissions/financial-aid for more information.
+For students receiving no additional aid other than the half-tuition scholarship, expect to pay about $20,000 for tuition and another $20,000 for expenses related to housing, food, books, supplies, etc. In order to apply for additional aid, all students must submit the FAFSA form.
+Please visit cooper.edu/admissions/financial-aid for more information.

 Connecting with Cooper